egodev2/Explosion-Man/README.md

 * Personal use;
 * Non profit usage;
 * Open code;
-* Including Author's proper credits in the source code;
+* Include Author's proper credits in new files of the source code;

 ### Example: